 The minimum requirement for admission to the Master of Science in Nursing (M.S.N.) for registered nurses includes a baccalaureate degree from an accredited college or university and graduation from a school of nursing approved by the licensing board of the state in which it is located.
-A course in statistics and research methods is recommended, but not required.
+If an applicant did not complete their undergraduate studies at an institution in the U.S. or Canada, they must submit a credential evaluation issued by World Education Services (WES) or another international credential evaluation service approved by the Office of Admissions.
+Applicants must have earned a cumulative undergraduate GPA of 3.0 or have scored in at least the fiftieth percentile of each section of the Graduate Record Examination (GRE).
+A course in statistics and research methods is recommended for admission, but not required.
 Additionally, at least one year of professional nursing experience is highly recommended.